Just because it's autumn it doesn't mean your adventures have to stop. Our Autumn Microadventure was night on a hill, and we saw some amazing sights.

-Ideally we would have got our kit together ahead of time, but the busy-ness of day-to-day life got in the way (as usual).
-Fortunately we already had the kit; it was just a matter of getting all together.
+Ideally, we would have gotten our kit together beforehand, but the busy-ness of day-to-day life got in the way (as usual).
+Fortunately, we already had the kit; it was just a matter of getting it together.
 Click here for a run-down on the kit we took.

-I had to essentially carry the equipment for two people, which presented a few challenges, though BG Junior was carrying as much as he could in his backpack (plus insisted on taking his ‘army’ water bottle).
+I had to carry the equipment for two people, which presented a few challenges.
+However, BG Junior was carrying as much as he could in his backpack (plus insisted on taking his 'army' water bottle).

 16:30 - Arrive at Location